 Along with OSCPCs, several other critical components were fabricated, passed factory and site-acceptance tests, and were delivered to NCNR.
 These components include a neutron velocity selector (NVS) and its exchange table, a polarizer and its exchange table, an updated position-sensitive detector (PSD), warm zone components including Pythagoras coils and other correction coils mounted inside OSCPCs, new support structures, and an updated power supply system.
 While the new NVS and the single-V cavity polarizer are designed to work effectively with long neutron wavelengths, the old NVS and the double-V cavity polarizer will still be in use for shorter neutron wavelength applications.
 The new 3He PSD consists of an array of tube detectors with improved maximum count rate and sensitivity over long neutron wavelengths.
 All these elements have been installed in their final configuration.

-Apart from the mezzanine for the sample area, which is expected to be delivered to NIST in September 2024, the new NSE instrument is ready for hot commissioning.
+The new NSE instrument is in the cold commissioning phase, and most components were confirmed to be functional.
+Apart from the platform for the sample area, which is expected to be delivered to NIST in early 2025, the instrument is ready for hot commissioning.

 Further information and updates on the project’s progress and the upcoming workshop can be found on the Center for Neutron Science website and social media on Twitter.